DevasenaInupakutika/2014-07-10-Nottingham/R/Basics_Introduction_R.md

 In RStudio, you can also do package management through Tools -> Install Packages.

 Updating packages can sometimes make changes, so if you already have a lot of code in R, don't run this now.
-Otherwise let's just go ahead and update our pacakges so things are up to date.
+Otherwise let's just go ahead and update our packages so things are up to date.

 ```{r, eval=FALSE}